kellerflint/Course-Resources/content/SQL - W2 Select and Filter Data - Running Scripts.md

 To get started with hands-on practice, you'll need data to populate your database.
 We'll do this by running a SQL script.
 Follow these steps to execute the script on your database:

 1. **Open the SQL File**:
-    - Open the script file <a href="https://github.com/kellerflint/Course-Resources/blob/hugo/content/SQL-Files/CustomerScript.sql" target="_blank">CustomerScript.sql (github.com)</a>.
+    - Open the script file -> [NorthwindScript (github.com)](https://github.com/kellerflint/Class-Intro-SQL/blob/hugo/content/SQL-Files/NorthwindScript.sql).
 It contains the commands to create tables and insert data into them.
 2. **Access phpMyAdmin**:
     - From the WebHostingForStudents Client Area, find your website and click the "Log in to cPanel" button.
     - Once in cPanel, click "phpMyAdmin" under the "Databases" section.